 Four years ago, Twin Oaks kicked off another project to keep them busy: baby cabbages.
 For Edwin’s Polish grandmother, cabbage was likely a kitchen staple, but consumers these days don’t always know what to make of it beyond cole slaw.
 A single serving, head of cabbage, measuring less than one pound, seemed like the perfect answer to the consumer dilemma of finding a use for an entire head of cabbage.
 While the concept may seem simple, it took the combined knowledge of Edwin, UMASS Extension staff and a grant from the Sustainable Agriculture Research and Education (SARE) to develop a top notch product.

 Edwin Matuszko loves growing produce, especially cabbage.
 Perfecting the art of growing this new product was a job that Edwin was prepared for.
 Finding a customer base for it, on the other hand, was a different story.
-Wholesale markets can limit a farmers’ ability to educate consumers about the products that they grow – making it very difficult to try something new and different So, Edwin called Michael Rozyne of Red Tomato for ideas.
+Wholesale markets can limit a farmers’ ability to educate consumers about the products that they grow – making it very difficult to try something new and different.
+So, Edwin called Michael Rozyne of Red Tomato for ideas.
 Together, a plan was developed get the farm and story of this unique product into the signage and price tag of the cabbage itself.
-And, it’s working!
-2008 was Twin Oak’s most successful year so far in baby cabbage production and sales.